theProf/WordPress-Plugin-Boilerplate/README.md

 The WordPress Plugin Boilerplate includes the following files:

 * This README, a ChangeLog, and a `gitignore` file.
-* A subdirectory called `plugin-name` that represents the core plugin file.
+* A subdirectory called `corbyss-mailer` that represents the core plugin file.

 ## Installation

-1. Copy the `plugin-name` directory into your `wp-content/plugins` directory
+1. Copy the `corbyss-mailer` directory into your `wp-content/plugins` directory
 2. Navigate to the *Plugins* dashboard page
 3. Locate the menu item that reads *TODO*
 4. Click on *Activate*